Enjoy Sanya on the rocks

 Yalong Bay is as good a place to start our Sanya resorts review as this is where most of the the prime properties have been thus far located.
 Many of the hostelries in the area are grand and vast, all are clean, even the smaller establishments, and pretty much all are positioned either as spa getaways or Hainan conference resorts, or both.
 It goes without saying that with very few exceptions, this is a top family destination and kids are generally welcome.

-But first, the new development of Sunny Bay.
-This lies a few kilometres to the west of Yalong and is accessed via a 5km private road leading to a pristine arcing bay hosting the ultra modern six-block Park Hyatt Sanya, Sunny Bay Resort (October 2014) and, later, the Andaz (October 2015).
-Much of the beach is not really open to swimmers (with the rocks at low tide).
-This is a beach for sunning and preening, to see and be seen.
-Andaz will have a stretch of wade-in water.
+But first, the newish development of Sunny Bay.
+This lies a few kilometres to the west of Yalong and is accessed via a 5km private road leading to a pristine arcing bay hosting the ultra modern six-block Park Hyatt Sanya, Sunny Bay Resort (October 2014) and, later, the Chinese-style 102-room Andaz (by 2017).
+Much of the scenic beach is not really open to swimmers (with the rocks at low tide).
+This is a beach for sunning and preening, to see and be seen and a great spot for selfies.
+Andaz has a small stretch of wade-in water.
+Bai Fu Bay is a five-minute boat ride away for clear water and snorkelling.
 These are not two peas in a pod and the DNA is markedly different.
 Park Hyatt is a resolute city slicker with all the attendant comforts you might expect of a luxury lifestyle downtown escape, complete with seamless wall-to-wall air-conditioning.
 It may seem trite to mention aircon in a posh hotel but this hideaway takes it very seriously indeed.
-So much so, the entire space is cooled - and connected - with no open corridors to get sweat under your Polo collars and, remarkably, no balconies with the rooms.
+So much so, the entire space is cooled - and connected - with few open corridors to get sweat under your Polo collars and, remarkably, no balconies with the rooms (just 28 afford this resorty luxury).
 For the sweat averse this will be heaven, while resort purists may take a while to get used to the concept.
 Consider it an "urban resort".

 St Regis, plush surrounds/ photo: hotel